diegomacario/Teapong/README.md

 ### Windows

-To build Teapong on Windows, simply download or clone this repository and use the Visual Studio 2019 solution file that's stored in the **VS2019_solution** directory.
+To build Teapong on Windows, simply download or clone this repository and use the Visual Studio 2019 solution file that is stored in the **VS2019_solution** directory.

 ## Learning resources